aukletio/Auklet-Client-C/README.md

 ### Getting Started

-1. Download the appropriate client from the list above based on your architecture (contact us if your architecture isn't listed) and add it to your deployment package
+1. Download the appropriate client from the list above, based on your architecture, and add it to your deployment package
 1. Follow the [C/C++ Agent Quickstart Guide][auklet_agent] to integrate the C/C++ agent that will monitor performance issues in your app and securely transmit the information to the client